-If the box has a grounding terminal, Connect a 6-inch bare copper (or GREEN) 12 or 14 AWG wire to the grounding terminal on the box.
-Connect the ends of the GFCI and box grounding wires to the LINE or LOAD cable's bare copper (or GREEN) wire using a wire connector.
+Connect a 6-inch bare copper (or GREEN) 12 or 14 AWG wire to the grounding terminal on the AFCI/GFCI.
+If the box has a grounding terminal, also connect a similar wire to the grounding terminal on the box.
+Connect the ends of these wires to the LINE or LOAD cable's bare copper (or GREEN) wire using a wire connector.
 If these wires are already in place, check the connections.